No worries. It happens. It's not a bad thing. Hardly.

 Dyeing things is a skill, near a fine art if you ask me.
 I first encountered dyeing things in college with my pal Marcy who was studying costume design.
 She showed me how to use their uber fancy giant dye vat and that was damn cool.

-But, so, you're at the mercy of the relationship between the item being dyed, the dye,* water, and time.
+But, so, we're at the mercy of the relationship between the item being dyed, the dye,* water, and time.
 It is what it becomes or you try again.
 Control over the situation is, well, minimal.

-Unless you're an expert which I am not.
+Unless you're an expert; I am not.
 Nor does one need to be to do this project.

-I didn't do this whole dye process by book either; I've dyed enough things since college to know how much I can get away with instruction-wise so stick with me and you'll be fine.
+I've dyed enough things since college to know how much I can get away with instruction-wise so stick with me and you'll be fine.

 Into the bath went more dye to darken things up, sprinkle sprinkle, mix mix, and grasping the previously dyed section and the bottom, the middle portion went for a swim next.